IQSS/dataverse/doc/sphinx-guides/source/developers/documentation.rst

 Using Sphinx
 ~~~~~~~~~~~~

-First, you will need to make a fork of the Dataverse software repository in GitHub.
+First, you will need to make a fork of the Dataverse Software repository in GitHub.
 Then, you will need to make a clone of your fork so you can manipulate the files outside GitHub.

 To edit the existing documentation: